asantaga/PiHeating/README.md

 Edit the variables.txt file before running to match your Pi IP address and your MAX Cube IP address.
 The database should be created and populated with the MAX valves and thermostats on first run.

 Before setting up auto starting using the crontab instructions it is a good idea to run the software manually on a command line to check for any problems. just "$ sudo python main.py" to start from inside the PiHeating directory.
 I left some print statements in so you should see lists of your rooms at some point.

+Autostart using systemd
+- Added file into /config to use with systemd sudo cp /home/pi/PiHeating/piheating.service /lib/systemd/system/myscript.service To start use sudo systemctl start piheating.service
+  To stop use
+  sudo systemctl stop piheating.service
+  To enable start at boot  use
+  sudo systemctl enable piheating.service